 - Copy of contract between borrower and contractor

 - Notification of needing required permits

-Once the appraisal has been conducted and your lender has all of the required documents, the loan will enter the underwriting phase.
+Once the appraisal has been conducted and your lender has all the required documents, the loan will enter the underwriting phase.
 After the underwriting process has been completed, the sale of the property is ready to be closed.
-However, this process usually takes 45 days or longer to close on the sale.
+However, this process can take up to 45 days or longer.
 If borrowers decide to use a HomeStyle loan, it is important to be patient during this process because it can take more time for the transaction to close compared to a conventional loan.

-When closing day arrives, so does the beginning of your renovation plans.
-It is important for you and your contractor to follow the outlined plan of your repairs.
+When the closing day arrives, so does the beginning of your renovation plans.
+You and your contractor need to follow the outlined plan of your repairs.
 Your lender will not give borrowers an initial source of funds to begin renovation updates.
 Funds must come from the borrower or other resources.
 Once there is noticeable progress according to your SOW agreement, a draw request can be made for reimbursement.
 Typically, most HomeStyle loans allow borrowers up to five draws.